 As with quarters, you should be able to look at the edge of a stack of dimes and pick out the silver ones.
 One coin roll hunter says he finds a silver one for every 4,000 dimes he checks.
 That’s eighty rolls of dimes to make each $1.30 profit, so have fun and don’t expect to get rich.

 Penny hunters have two good options.
 As previously reported, many people have started saving pennies which were minted before 1982 because they have more than a penny’s worth of metal — they contain 95% copper.
-The price of copper is about $3.06 per pound at the moment, and there are about 146 pennies per pound, making them each worth around 2 cents.
-Copper prices vary quite a bit, and have been as high as $3.40 in the last year.
+The price of copper is about $3.70 per pound at the moment, and there are about 146 pennies per pound, making them each worth around 2 cents apiece.

-One man in Oregon has 200,000 pennies saved in buckets in his garage, waiting for the day when he can double or triple his $2,000 investment by selling them all for melt value.
-But he does have to wait, since it’s illegal to destroy circulating U.S. coins.
-Some people think the penny will be discontinued, including President Obama.
+In 2011, ABC News published a story about a man in Oregon who had 200,000 pennies saved in buckets in his garage, waiting for the day when he can double or triple his $2,000 investment by selling them all for melt value.
+But it’s a waiting game, since it’s illegal to destroy circulating U.S. coins.
+Some people think the penny will be discontinued.
 When that happens it may be legal to melt down those coins.

 You should also watch for pennies old enough to have value as collectibles.
 Generally these are the ones before 1959, which are often called “wheat pennies” because of the design on the back.
 If you see any “double die” pennies, keep those too.
 They have an image that is offset or doubled because during the minting process two strikes didn’t match.
 After separating out your finds, use a coin value guide online to see what they’re worth, and then sell them either on eBay or at a local coin shop.

-One more penny bonus: some hunters report finding dimes in penny rolls.
+Another penny bonus?
+Some hunters report finding dimes in penny rolls.

 Ordering boxes of half dollars is the method most likely to be profitable.
 But even the coin hunter mentioned above, who has found hundreds of silver halves, says he sometimes gets nothing out of a box of fifty rolls.
 Of course, lucky finds of rare coins are possible, but most of the time you’ll make small gains for your time.

 For larger quantities you need a bank that has a counting machine and allows you to cash in coins for free.
 You may have to open a savings account to avoid fees.
-Some will ask you to stop if you’re dumping coins more than once weekly, so you might also have to rotate through several banks.
+Some will ask you to stop if you’re dumping coins more than once a week, so you might also have to rotate through several banks.
 These are called “dump banks.”
-Call around to locate ones have the machines and ask how you can use them for free.
-Another important tip: get your coins from other banks so you don’t get back the same ones you’re dumping.
+Call around to locate ones that have the machines and ask how you can use them for free.

 To learn the ins and outs of this business/hobby, visit a forum dedicated to coin roll hunting.
 Members post photos of their finds and exchange tips.
-In a recent post, a member shared some interesting foreign coins he had found in his rolls — another thing to look for.
 Reading about other people’s experiences will help you decide whether coin roll hunting is worth it for you, or whether you’d rather try a less literal form of penny hoarding.